gabrieldim/Semantic-Meaning-Transformers-Data-Science/README.md

-#### Semantic Meaning- ransformers Data Science
+#### Semantic Meaning Transformers Data Science
-Proper labeling and assigning semantic meaning to tweets using transformers in Data Science.
+- Proper labeling and assigning semantic meaning to tweets using transformers in Data Science.
+- Representation on the 2D grid.